AdonisEnProvence/Turing/README.md

 [Open the visualizer →](https://turing.adonisenprovence.com/)

-The visualizer will request machine execution to our server, which will send back the executed machine.
+The visualizer requests machine execution to the server, which sends back the executed machine.
-The client will interpret the resulting data and display it using human understandable animations.
+The client displays execution steps using smooth animations.

-From the client machine player you can find several controls:
+The input and the machine configuration can be edited.
+Some samples can be chosen.
+Configuration errors are shown to the user.

+Several controls can be found on the visualizer:

+- Pause and play
 - Choose execution speed
-- Pause/Play
-- Enter manual mode
+- Run step by step
-- Reset
+- Restart the execution

-But also edit the input and machine configuration from the related text fields.
-The client will notify the user about any machine or input configuration error.

 ## The command line